The crisis is evolving, but resolution is slow.

 This article was originally published on 23 April 2020 but has been updated since.

 We believe that Land Bank is a vital and necessary role player in South Africa’s agricultural sector and that the government, likewise, considers it a strategic contributor to agricultural development.

 What is needed?

-The current liquidity shortfall experienced by Land Bank, coupled with the fact that a significant portion of its debt is funded with a maturity of less than 12 months, necessitates a coordinated, speedy and constructive engagement amongst all stakeholders - most notably by the government as the shareholder (and represented by the Minister of Finance) - in order to address the immediate liquidity crisis and to move forward with a plan to restore Land Bank’s position to that of a sustainable enterprise that serves developmental and economic needs.
+The current liquidity shortfall experienced by Land Bank, coupled with the fact that a significant portion of its debt is funded with a maturity of less than 12 months (approximately 41% at March 2020), necessitates a coordinated, speedy and constructive engagement amongst all stakeholders - most notably by the government as the shareholder (and represented by the Minister of Finance) - in order to address the immediate liquidity crisis and to move forward with a plan to restore Land Bank’s position to that of a sustainable enterprise that serves developmental and economic needs.
 As a key partner in developmental finance in South Africa for over 20 years, and as a significant funder, historically of Land Bank, Futuregrowth continues to work with Land Bank and other key stakeholders to support them through this challenging period, insofar as this can be done whilst honouring our fiduciary duty to our clients.

 This note is based on information we have at the time of writing, and we will endeavour to update it as and when circumstances change.